istio/istio.io/content/en/blog/2024/inpod-traffic-redirection-ambient/index.md

-After prototyping and sufficiently validating that this innovative approach does work for all the Kubernetes platforms we have access to, we built confidence in the work and decided to contribute this new traffic redirection model - an *in-Pod* traffic redirection mechanism between workload pods and the ztunnel node proxy component that has been built from the ground up to be highly compatible with all major cloud providers and CNIs.
+After prototyping and sufficiently validating that this innovative approach does work for all the Kubernetes platforms we have access to, we built confidence in the work and decided to contribute this new traffic redirection model.
+An *in-Pod* traffic redirection mechanism between workload pods and the ztunnel node proxy component that has been built from the ground up to be highly compatible with all major cloud providers and CNIs.

 The key innovation is to deliver the pod’s network namespace to the ztunnel so that ztunnel can start its redirection